zhouLion/doc.fedml.ai/docs/federate/federated-analytics/Examples/intersection_and_cardinality_twitter_example.md

-# FedML Federated Analytics - Example with intersection and cardinality analytics + Twitter Data
+# FA Example: intersection and cardinality analytics

 This example demonstrates how to complete an intersection and cardinality analytics task using Twitter Sentiment140 dataset.
-The source code locates at [https://github.com/FedML-AI/FedML/tree/master/python/examples/federated_analytics/intersection_and_cardinality_twitter_example](https://github.com/FedML-AI/FedML/tree/master/python/examples/federated_analytics/intersection_and_cardinality_twitter_example).
+The source code locates at [[link]](https://github.com/FedML-AI/FedML/tree/master/python/examples/federated_analytics/intersection_and_cardinality_twitter_example).

 > **If you have multiple nodes, you should run the client script on each node**